 Heart issues

-In both men and women, heart issues are the most dangerous health concern in later life.
-Blood pressure, triglycerides, cholesterol, heart rate—all of these tend to increase with age and boost your possibility of suffering a heart attack or stroke.
-It’s very important to check these parameters regularly and follow your doctor’s advice on keeping them within normal levels.
+Heart issues are the most dangerous health concern in later life in both men and women.
+Blood pressure, triglycerides, cholesterol, and heart rate tend to increase with age and boost your possibility of a heart attack or stroke.
+You must check these parameters regularly and follow your doctor’s advice on keeping them within normal levels.
 Of course, a better diet and exercise are a given when it comes to heart health.

 Weight gain